im-kaustubh/idea-project/README.md

 cd idea-project
 git checkout -b feature-yourname       # create and switch to new branch git push -u origin feature-yourname    # push it to GitHub

+# 🐛 Create a GitHub Issue

+Hey! 👋 Now that you’ve created a branch, please also create an issue on the GitHub repo.
+Here’s how:

+1. Go to the repo: [https://github.com/im-kaustubh/idea-project](https://github.com/im-kaustubh/idea-project)
+2. Click on the **"Issues"** tab.
+3. Click **"New issue"**.
+4. Give it a **clear title**, for example: `Test issue by <your name>`
+5. Add a short **description**, like:
+   > This is a test issue to get familiar with GitHub issues.
+6. Click **"Submit new issue"**

+✅ Let me know once you're done!